 Sales engineering pros:

-- High earning potential: Total compensation packages often match or exceed engineering salaries through base pay plus commission structure.
+- High earning potential: Total compensation packages often match or exceed engineering salaries, combining base pay with a commission structure.

 - Face-to-face problem solving: Work directly with customers to understand their challenges and design solutions in real time.